csullivan/pylingual/README.md

 PyLingual
 ---
-A small C++11 library for intermixing python calls in your C++.
+A small boost::python library for intermixing python calls in your C++ code.
 It's main purpose is to make it easy to (1) import python modules into your C++ workflow, and (2) pass data back and forth between the environments.

 Very much a work in progress.